The mouth is the shelter home of all germs; many bacteria enter the mouth take their firm place in our teeth.

 Firstly, make sure you have no pain in any of your teeth.
 If you do have pain, then immediately consult your dentist.

-People say that dentists are the cruelest people on earth, which is not valid.
-Because without them, there will be quite many periodontal disease patients.
+People say dentists are the cruelest people on earth, which is invalid.
+Without them, there would be quite a few periodontal disease patients.

 Ignoring the slightest pain in your teeth may lead you to the most painful thing ever.